SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/slack.md

 ## Collect logs for the Slack App

-This page explains how to collect logs from Slack and ingest them into Sumo Logic for use with the Slack App predefined dashboards and searches.
+This section explains how to collect logs from Slack and ingest them into Sumo Logic for use with the Slack App predefined dashboards and searches.

 ### Collection overview